ccerv1/blog/essays/china_trip_report.md

-{
-  "title": "Trip Report on China's Coffee Sector", "date": "08/30/2017"
+### Trip Report on China's Coffee Sector

-}
----
+*August 30, 2017*

-_This report was written in August 2017.
-The goal of the trip was to learn how China’s coffee sector works and gather updated estimates on its size and scale.
-While the pace at which China has emerged as a major washed Arabica producer is unprecedented, I predict some speed bumps ahead._
+> The goal of the trip was to learn how China’s coffee sector works and gather updated estimates on its size and scale.
+While the pace at which China has emerged as a major washed Arabica producer is unprecedented, I predict some speed bumps ahead.

----

 **China currently has the fastest-growing coffee industry in the world**.
 In 2007, China produced around 13,000 tons.
 Today, the official total is [139,000 tons](http://english.yunnan.cn/html/2016/latestnews_1009/7110.html) (2.3 million bags).
 Its year-over-year growth rate has exceeded 20% since 2007, which is reminiscent of Vietnam’s rapid rise during the 1990s.
 However, unlike Vietnam, over 99% of China’s production is Arabica.
 The Government of China has prioritized coffee planting in several prefectures (districts) of the country and has set a target of eventually reaching 4 million bags.